 Hon.
 David Akeeagok: Thank you, Mr. Chairman.
-For the bollards that were mentioned, those we have handed over to the Petroleum Products Division to implement those.
-I can't speak for the Petroleum Products Division on that particular one.
+For the bollards that were mentioned, those we have handed over to the Petroleum Products Division to implement.
+I can't speak for Petroleum Products on that particular one.

 For the scoping study, we have the draft and we are reviewing it and we should be complete by this winter.
 I am so eager to be tabling the document because that is a very worthwhile document that I think every community has been asking for.
 Thank you, Mr. Chairman.